 Get in the fall spirit with this pumpkin pie recipe

-To celebrate the First Day of Fall, we’ve decided to share with you our favourite healthy pumpkin pie recipe.
-You can make it for friends and family while still staying on track with your healthy eating goals.
+To celebrate the season, we’ve decided to share with you our favourite healthy pumpkin pie recipe.
+It's a dessert you can make it for friends and family while still nourishing your body with plenty of veg, nutrients, healthy fats and fibre.

 Prep time: 30 minutes Cook time: 60 minutes Total Time: 90 minutes